-326 Environmental Policy Analysis (4) W
+326 Environmental Policy Analysis (4)

 Examines environmental politics and policy by studying a set of substantive environmental policy issues to establish the issue context, define the policy problems and evaluate alternative solutions.
 Prerequisite: ENG 105 with a grade of C or higher.
 Identical to ENVS 326.
-Offered every spring.
+Offered on demand.